1. Can freshmen bring a car to campus?

 - To supplement operating and capital equipment funding for Clemson Area Transit.

-- To reimburse the Police Department for costs associated with providing parking enforcement including costs for labor, uniforms, transportation, etc.
+- For costs associated with providing parking enforcement including costs for labor, uniforms, transportation, etc.

 - To pay for the costs associated with the provision for parking citation appeals.